The Japanese Magazines That Defined 90s Streetwear Culture

 The Underground Innovator

-If Popeye magazine, aka the magazine for city boys, catered to the mainstream, Boon was for the insiders.
-Focused on Ura-Harajuku—the backstreets of Harajuku where the most innovative fashion was brewing—Boon was the ultimate guide to underground streetwear culture.
+If Popeye magazine, aka the famous magazine for city boys, catered to the mainstream, Boon was for the insiders.
+Focused on Ura-Harajuku, the backstreets of Harajuku where the most innovative fashion was brewing, Boon was the ultimate guide to underground streetwear culture.

 The magazine was instrumental in championing brands that would later achieve global fame, such as A Bathing Ape (BAPE), Undercover, and Neighborhood.
-But Boon wasn’t just about showcasing products—it dug deep into the stories behind them.
+But Boon wasn’t stopping there, it dug deep into the stories behind these brands.
 Through interviews with designers and profiles of hidden boutiques, it gave readers a glimpse into the creative process that defined Ura-Harajuku’s mystique.

 Boon 2005│via Ebay│© Boon